adprolabs/easy-adwords/README.md

 - `fields`            => Fields to get. **Required for get operations.**

 Keep in mind that these fields are **required** for all of the config objects, except that the `adwordsConfigPath` key, which seems to be not necessary, however if not given, the AdWords PHP Client library will look for the `adsapi_php.ini` file in the project root, therefore it is **required to have this file**.
+### Optional Fields
+The following are optional values that can be used with any config object for entity operations.
+Note that reporting does allow pagination to be used, instead you need to filter your reports with appropriate predicates if the response was too large.

+- `paginated`   => Boolean value to determine if the operation will be performed page by page, useful if you get `SizeLimitError.RESPONSE_SIZE_LIMIT_EXCEEDED` error with a `get` operation on an entity.
+- `pageSize`    => Page size for the `get` operations, default is 10000, the maximum number allowed.

 ## Reporting
 EasyAdWords contains some basic classes that allows to get reports from AdWords easily.
 The following are available reporting classes for now:
 - `AccountPerformanceReport`